williamsni14463/MMBC-Actuator-PLC/experiments/dual-pt100-test-setup.md

 ## Pinout — Sensor 2 (CS on GPIO7 / CE1)

-**Everything is identical to Sensor 1 except the CS pin.** VIN, GND, CLK, SDO, SDI all go to the *same* Pi pins as Sensor 1 (you'll have two wires going into those shared points — a breadboard power rail or splice makes this tidy).
+**Everything is identical to Sensor 1 except the CS pin.** VIN, GND, CLK, SDO, SDI all go to the *same* Pi pins as Sensor 1 (you'll have two wires going into those shared points)

 | MAX31865 pin | → | Pi pin (physical) | Pi signal (BCM) |
 |--------------|---|-------------------|-----------------|